zenware/Node-Stock-Market/README.md

 ## Development

 Any pull requests and comments are entirely welcome!
 It still needs quite a bit of setting up.
 First clone this repository, then run `npm install`, followed by `npm start` to get it running.
-A local instance of PostgreSQL is required to have this up and running.
+A local instance of PostgreSQL is required to have this up and running along with a local PostgreSQL username and database name set up beforehand.

+For PostgreSQL set up instructions with Knex.js, refer to http://knexjs.org/